 Remember that God wants your friends to believe in Jesus Christ too.
 God loves them and wants them to turn from their sin.
 Maybe God wants to use you to help some of them believe in Jesus.
 May the Lord bless you with grace and love.

-Reference Links:Be filled with the Spirit
+Suggested Links:How to be filled with the Spirit

 When is it appropriate for Christians to use damn, darn, doom, drat, and hell?